Chapter 8. Office of the Director

 (a) The Director may revoke approval of a Labor Compliance Program after giving due notice, conducting a hearing, and finding cause for revocation.
 Cause for revocation of approval includes, but is not limited to:

-(1) Failure of the Labor Compliance Program to monitor compliance with the requirements of the Labor Code and these regulations or to take appropriate enforcement action for violations of which it becomes or should have become cognizant;
+(1) Failure of the Labor Compliance Program to monitor compliance with the requirements of the Labor Code and these regulations or to take appropriate enforcement action for violations of which it becomes or should have become cognizant,provided thatthe failure is (A) serious or sustained, (B) harmful to the interests of workers employed on a project for which the Labor Compliance Program has monitoring and enforcement responsibilities, and (C) not based on a good faith interpretation of legal requirements or the current enforcement practices of the Labor Commissioner;

 (4) Failure to comply with applicable laws and reporting requirements pertaining to conflicts of interest and the handling of personnel and payroll records and information.

-(1) Approval of a Labor Compliance Program may be revoked by the Director based on a request by an interested party after a proceeding conducted as provided in subdivision (a).
-A copy of the request for revocation shall be provided to the Awarding Body as part of the notice required under subdivision (a).
+(1) Approval of a Labor Compliance Program may be revoked by the Director based on a request by an interested party after a proceeding conducted as provided in subpart (a) above.
+A copy of the request for revocation shall be provided to the Awarding Body as part of the notice required under subpart (a) above.

-(2) As part of a proceeding for revocation of approval based on a request by an interested party, the Director may require the Labor Compliance Program to furnish a supplemental report for the period between the ending date of the last annual report filed by the Labor Compliance Program pursuant to Section 16431 and the date of notice by the Director, and containing the information listed in subdivision (a) of said Section 16431.
+(2) As part of a proceeding for revocation of approval based on a request by an interested party, the Director may require the Labor Compliance Program to furnish a supplemental report for the period between the ending date of the last annual report filed by the Labor Compliance Program pursuant to section 16431 and the date of notice by the Director, and containing the information listed in subpart (a) of said section 16431.

 (3) Revocation of approval of a Labor Compliance Program based on a request by an interested party is solely within the discretion of the Director.
 The duty to operate a Labor Compliance Program in accordance with the requirements of this subchapter runs solely to the Director and not to any worker, contractor, or interested party.
 The sole remedy for failure to comply with this duty is revocation of approval by the Director.

-(d) Upon determining that a hearing is necessary, the parties will be notified and a hearing on cause for revocation of Labor Compliance Program approval will be held in accordance with the procedures for notice and hearing proceedings set forth in 8 CCR Section 16304.
+(d) Upon determining that a hearing is necessary, the parties will be notified and a hearing on cause for revocation of Labor Compliance Program approval will be held in accordance with the procedures for notice and hearing proceedings set forth in section 16304 of Title 8 of the California Code of Regulations.

-(e) Nothing in this Section shall be construed as requiring the Director either to extend any term of initial approval granted pursuant to Sections 16425 or 16426 above or to grant Final Approval except in accordance with Section 16427(b) above.
+(f) Nothing in this section shall be construed as (1) requiring the Director to extend any approval granted on a temporary or interim basis pursuant to sections 16425 or 16426 above or (2) restricting the Director's authority to impose conditions or restrictions on a Labor Compliance Program's approval in lieu of revocation.

 HISTORY